5 Benefits Of Power Factor Correction That Can Impact Your Utility Bill

 Close up view of a watt hour meter.

-Power factor correction can be extremely beneficial.
+Power factor correction can be extremely beneficial, offering improvements in power management and power quality.
 Benefits include everything from reduced demand charges on your power system to increased load-carrying capabilities in your existing circuits and overall reduced power system losses.
 Below you'll find a list of five benefits in descending order of the potential financial impact on your utility bill.

 1. Avoid Power Factor Penalties